AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Usage-Based Insurance Discount

 Allstate’s usage-based insurance program, Drivewise, is designed to encourage and reward safe driving habits.
 Allstate will track your driving habits, score you based on how safely you drive, and reward you for safe driving by offering discounts for higher scores.
-You get 10 percent off your policy just for signing up, and you can earn up to 40 percent on your next renewal depending on how well you drive.
+While the company doesn’t currently advertise how much you’ll save with Drivewise, you can speak with an Allstate agent for details.

 Here’s what Allstate tracks through Drivewise: